-- 8 I understand that we are short on time, so I would be happy to take this up with - 9 you later. - 10 SENATOR MURPHY.
-Thank you. - 11 THE CHAIRMAN.
+I understand that we are short on time, so I would be happy to take this up with you later.

+Senator Murphy.
 Thank you.

-Thank you so much. - 12 Senator Coons? - 13 SENATOR COONS.
+The Chairman.
 Thank you.
+Thank you so much.

+Senator Coons?

-I would like to thank the Chairman, Ranking, - 14 and the panel.
-You have given tremendous testimony today. - I know my time is short, as well as yours likely, so let me just follow up, if I - 16 could, on the point you made, Mr. Zarate, on the recent CSIS report that you referenced.
+Senator Coons.
+Thank you.
+I would like to thank the Chairman, the ranking member, and the panel.
+You have given tremendous testimony today.

+I know my time is short, as well as yours likely is, so let me just follow up, if I could, on the point you made, Mr. Zarate, on the recent CSIS report that you referenced.